 Ramekins | Carseldine

 It was their epic mutant milkshakes piled high with chocolate and fairy floss that first grabbed our attention, but it turns out Ramekins’ breakfast dishes are pretty good too.
-Just don’t go thinking you can fit in a serve of there peanut butter and jelly pancakes and a shake in one sitting.
+Just don’t go thinking you can fit in a serve of their salted caramel apple crumble waffles and a shake in one sitting.
 You can’t.
 We’ve tried.

 Let Minnow | Clayfield